 Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com

 Passport Control Desk

 At Passport Control, hand over your passport, passenger arrival card and evidence relating to your visa, if applicable.
-If you’re just visiting Tonga on a holiday and are from one of the visa-exempt countries, you will be granted a free Visitor Visa for Tonga valid for one month.
-Find out which are the visa-exempt countries, as well as more information in Do You Need a Visa to Visit Tonga?
+If you’re just visiting Tonga on a holiday and are from one of the visa-exempt countries, you will be granted a free Visitor Visa for Tonga valid for one month (or three, if from a Schengen member country).
+Find out which are the visa-exempt countries and Schengen countries, as well as more information in our guide, Tonga Tourist Visa: Do You Need a Visa to Visit Tonga?

-The Customs Officer will check your passport and Passenger Arrival Card and may ask some questions in regard to the answers you have given on the card.
+The Customs Officer will check your passport and Passenger Arrival Card and may ask some questions regarding the answers you have given on the card.
 The officer will then either tell you if any further action is required or simply return your passport and the Arrival Card for you to move to the Baggage Claim area.

+Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com